Backsplash Tile Installation, Issues And SolutionsJanuary 18, 2017

 The kitchen backsplash usually has multiple electric outlets, which can be troublesome when it comes to tile installation.
-If you are using pre-meshed mosaic tile sheets such as MSI’s Ice Interlocking Pattern, you can use a handheld tile cutter to overcome these obstacles.
+Working with quality ceramic tile like the one pictured above allows you to use a handheld tile cutter to overcome these obstacles.

 Haze on the Tile